Seagate/cortx-k8s/README.md

 | `storage_sets[].storage[].devices.data[]` | The list of block devices CORTX will use to store its object data on for this CVG.
 This list can _(and most often will)_ have multiple devices defined in it. | See `solution.example.yaml` |
 | `storage_sets[].storage[].devices.data[].path` | The block device path CORTX will use to store some of its object data on for this CVG. | See `solution.example.yaml` |
 | `storage_sets[].storage[].devices.data[].size` | The size of the block device CORTX will use to store some of its object data on for this CVG. | `5Gi` |

+## Advanced Deployment Scenarios

+This README file contains the most common user scenarios for deploying CORTX on Kubernetes.
+For additional advanced deployment scenarios covering more complex use cases and capabilities of CORTX on Kubernetes, you can refer to the [Advanced Deployment Scenarios](doc/advanced-deployment-scenarios.md) documentation.

 ## Troubleshooting